swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 ### Forest to Forest Compromise - Trust Ticket

+* Require: SID filtering disabled

 From the DC, dump the hash of the `currentdomain\targetdomain$` trust account using Mimikatz (e.g. with LSADump or DCSync).
 Then, using this trust key and the domain SIDs, forge an inter-realm TGT using
 Mimikatz, adding the SID for the target domain's enterprise admins group to our **SID history**.

 #### Dumping trust passwords (trust keys)

 > Look for the trust name with a dollar ($) sign at the end.
-Most of the accounts with a trailing “$” are computer accounts, but some are trust accounts.
+Most of the accounts with a trailing **$** are computer accounts, but some are trust accounts.

 ```powershell
 lsadump::trust /patch